SumanR1602/Python-Tutorial/Questions/TypeCasting-Input.md

-# Day 4 - Type Casting & Input in Python: Theory and Tricky Questions
+# Day 4 - Type Casting & Input in Python: Theory

----

-## 📝 Theoretical Questions
+##  Theoretical Questions

 1. What is type casting in Python?
 Why is it important?
 2. What is the difference between implicit and explicit type casting?
 Give examples.